Art Damage

-Art Damage is the second album by the mathcore band Fear Before the March of Flames, released in 2004.
-"Should Have Stayed in the Shallows" is the only music video that Fear Before The March Of Flames made for the album.
+Art Damage is the second album by the post-hardcore band Fear Before the March of Flames, released in 2004.
+"Should Have Stayed in the Shallows" is the only music video that Fear Before the March of Flames made for the album.

 Critical reception

 Drowned in Sound described the album as "more screams, more stabbed-at guitars, more noise, more passion, more intelligence, more everything."
 Exclaim! wrote: "With dissonant riffs laid out over stellar technical drumming, the musical skill exhibited by FBTMOF makes Art Damage a truly interesting listen, as do the added sonic layers of noise and abstract sound."